react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-container.md

 If you're using a regular ref object, keep in mind that the ref may be initially `null` in some situations (such as when linking is enabled).
 To make sure that the ref is initialized, you can use the [`onReady`](#onready) callback to get notified when the navigation container finishes mounting.

-See the [Navigating without the navigation prop](navigating-without-navigation-prop.md) guide for more details.
+See the [Navigation ref](navigation-ref.md) guide for more details.

 ### Methods on the ref